 By the time you’re ready to call it a night, your fire should ideally start to put itself out (which is why size and timing matters), with all or most wood having turned into ash.
 It’s incredibly important to make sure there are no residual hot embers so the fire cannot reignite.

-To fully extinguish your fire, you have two best friends: water and dirt.
+To fully extinguish your fire, your best friend is water.
 To extinguish a fire using water, you’ll want all of the fire embers (not just the red ones) to be completely drowned out—aka until the fire stops hissing.
-Pour it on until it’s quiet.
+Pour it on until it’s quiet, and test to make sure it is cool by holding your hand close to the ashes to feel for any remaining heat.

-Building a fire can be a deeply gratifying experience, but as always in your outdoor adventures you should strive to follow Leave No Trace as much as possible.
+Building a fire can be a deeply gratifying experience, but as always in your outdoor adventures you should strive to follow Leave No Trace.
 Remember to pack out all of your trash, and respect land owners by leaving your campsite the way you found it.